harveynw/nerf-from-scratch/README.md

 # nerf-from-scratch
-Implementing "Neural Radiance Fields" from the original paper.
+Implementing "Neural Radiance Fields" from the original paper using PyTorch.

 <hr>

-Torch implementation, training is currently still bugged (likely a problem with positional encoding).
+Training is quick but currently still bugged (likely a problem with positional encoding).

 <img src="img/bugged_comparison.png"/>

-Usages: (dataset download will be automatic)
+Usage: (dataset download will be automatic)
 - `views.py`, examine the NeRF dataset and the generated camera rays
 - `train.py`, the NN training script
 - `run_model.py`, post-train see model performance qualitatively